diem/client-sdks/README.md

 :snowflake: : frozen, feature development is not started, no one is planning or working on it.

+:ice_cube: : specification or reference implementation is working in progress, feature is not ready for development yet.

 ## Contribute

 You may send a PR for adding new feature specifications or update SDKs' development status.